suizokukan/katal/README.md

                         option. (default: None)
   -c CONFIGFILE, --configfile CONFIGFILE
                         config file, e.g. config.ini (default: katal.ini)
+  --cleandbrm           Remove from the database the missing files in the
-  -ddcfg, --downloaddefaultcfg
+                        target path. (default: False) -ddcfg, --downloaddefaultcfg
                         Download the default config file and overwrite the file having the same name.
 This is done before the